 Figure \ref{fig:art-gallery} shows an example gallery consisting of 58 vertices.
 The computational geometry approach requires $\lfloor\frac{n}{3}\rfloor=19$ vantage points to completely cover the scene, even if point guards are used \cite{bjorling1995efficient,hoffmann1991art}.
 The gallery contains $r=19$ reflex angles, so the work of \cite{ghosh2008online} requires $r+1=20$ vantage points.
 On average, {\bf City-CNN} requires only 8 vantage points.

-\subsection{3D ENVIRONMENT}
+\subsection{3D environment}

 We present a 3D simulation of a 250m$\times$250m environment based on Castle Square Parks in Boston.
+Figure \ref{fig:3d-urban} for snapshots of the algorithm in action.
 The map is discretized as a level set function on a $768\times768\times64$ voxel grid.
 At this resolution, small pillars are accurately reconstructed by our exploration algorithm.
 Each step can be generated in 3 seconds using the GPU or 300 seconds using the CPU.
 Parallelization of the distance function computation will further reduce the computation time significantly.
 A map of this size was previously unfeasible.
-See Figure \ref{fig:3d-urban} for snapshots of the algorithm in action.
-See Supplemental Material for a video clip of the exploration process.
+Lastly, Figure~\ref{fig:3d-pipes} shows snapshots from the exploration of a more challenging, cluttered 3D scene with many nooks.